Skip to main content

 There is a direct conflict between maintaining as low a cost base as is possible, particularly in a high wage inflation environment, and the service level given to the ultimate customer on the doorstep.

-This will most commonly manifest in restricted shift cover, meaning that five-day shift patterns are common in an industry where customers expect and demand immediate and seven-days-a-week deliveries.
+This will most commonly manifest in restricted shift cover, meaning that five-day shift patterns are common in an industry where customers expect and demand immediate and seven-day-a-week deliveries.

 4. Pre-existing courier relationships and delivery costs

 It is likely that any 3PL client will be forced to adopt pre-existing courier relationships in place with the provider.
-In a low-returns environment, final-mile delivery costs will be around double warehousing costs.
+In a low-return environment, final-mile delivery costs will be around double warehousing costs.

 THG Ingenuity warehouse against blue sky with clouds